ADMISSIONS

 Step 1: Learn More

 Learning more about our school and—if possible—taking a tour are important steps to determine whether The Ambrose School might be the right fit for your family.
 If you fill out the Information Request Form, our Admissions Director will mail you additional materials.
-You can also Request a Tour of any of our three campuses and we’d be happy to tell you more in person.
+You can also Request a Tour of any of our three campuses and we’d be delighted to tell you more in person.

 Step 2.
 Apply